aadhilm/iOS-9.3.5-Security-Research-Penetration-Testing-Lab/README.md

 These videos intentionally avoid SYN scans, UDP scans, and NSE scripts due to raw socket restrictions on iOS.

 ---
+## Conclusion

+This research demonstrates that legacy Apple devices running iOS 9.3.5—particularly the iPad 2—remain technically capable of supporting structured security experimentation within controlled and authorized environments.

+From a modern cybersecurity perspective, iOS 9.3.5 devices should not be deployed in production environments.

+Their present-day value lies primarily in education, historical security analysis, controlled lab experimentation, and legacy platform research.

+---
 ## Future Work